 Win rates are most telling when looked at over time.
 If your win rate has been steadily increasing quarter after quarter, all else (product, price, etc.) held constant, it’s likely that you’re improving as a sales rep and closer.
 The same would be said for a tennis player whose record continues improving year after year, while they're still in the same league facing the same level of competition.

 Software Sales Metrics Bottom Line

-Software sales reps should track the above six metrics in order to stay on track to hit their revenue targets and to consistently improve as sales professionals.
+Tech sales reps should track the above six metrics in order to stay on track to hit their revenue targets and consistently improve as sales professionals.
 Not to mention, having these numbers in your back pocket can be used as evidence that you’ve been executing and improving as a seller.
 This data can come in handy when asking for a promotion or interviewing for a new high-paying SaaS job.